finite-element/finite-element-course/doc/source/8_nonlinear_problems.rst

 construction) linear in `v`.

 The function `f` is called the *residual* of the nonlinear system.
-In essence, if `u` is not a solution to the nonlinear problem, then `f(u;
+In essence, `f(u; v) = 0 \ \forall v\in V` if and only if `u` is a weak solution to the PDE.
-v)` will be nonzero for some `v\in V`.
 Since the residual is linear in `v`, it suffices to define the residual for each `\phi_i` in the basis of `V`.
 For `\phi_i\in V_0`, the residual is just the weak form of the equation, but what do we do for the boundary?
 The simple answer is that we need a linear functional which is zero if the boundary condition is satisfied at this test function, and nonzero otherwise.
 The simplest example of such a functional is:

 .. math::
    :label: